Purpleknife/TinyURLs/README.md

 - [X] They can see how many times their tiny URL was clicked.
 - [ ] Styling (=> <i>in progress</i>)

-## Testing
+## Testing with Jest
-- [X] Since the project is limited in scope, I decided to include some tests for different parts of the application.
+- [X] Since the project is limited in scope, I decided to include some tests for different parts of the app.

 The result of these tests is now 100% coverage.